 We work closely with lay users, people with personal experience of the palliative and end of life care of their loved ones.
 Study after study, they have shared their personal stories.
 They have helped us stay anchored in questions that matter.
 They have helped us use a language that is easy to understand.

-We use a wide range of methods, such as qualitative interviews and focus groups, quantitative surveys, systematic reviews and randomised controlled trials.
+The methods we use are a broad range, such as qualitative interviews and focus groups, quantitative surveys, systematic reviews and randomised controlled trials.
 We draw on theories and explanatory frameworks from the breadth of disciplines represented on our team, particularly sociology, psychology and health services research.

 While research rigour and depth are of primary importance to us, we also aim to make a practical difference by: